vobi-io/vobees-doc/docs/styling-layout.md

 ## Styling your site with Infima

-`@vobees/preset-classic` uses [Infima](https://facebookincubator.github.io/infima/) as the underlying styling framework.
+`@docusaurus/preset-classic` uses [Infima](https://facebookincubator.github.io/infima/) as the underlying styling framework.
 Infima provides flexible layout and common UI components styling suitable for content-centric websites (blogs, documentation, landing pages).
 For more details, check out the [Infima website](https://facebookincubator.github.io/infima/).

-When you `init` your Vobees 2 project, the website will be generated with basic Infima stylesheets and default styling.
+When you `init` your Docusaurus 2 project, the website will be generated with basic Infima stylesheets and default styling.
 You may customize the styling by editing the `src/css/custom.css` file.

 ```css title="/src/css/custom.css"
 /**